xoelop/data-deduplication-tinybird/README.md

 # Social media views dataset generator

-Will create datasets of the daily views for N post for each day of 2020, like this
+Will create datasets of the daily views for N post for each day of 2020, like this.
+To be used in the [Tinybird data deduplication guide](https://guides.tinybird.co/guide/deduplication-strategies)

 ```csv
 date,post_id,views